The Amazing Race 30

 The Amazing Race 30 is the thirtieth season of the American reality competition show The Amazing Race.
 Hosted by Phil Keoghan, it featured eleven teams of two, each with a pre-existing relationship, competing in a race around the world to win US$1,000,000.
 This season visited four continents and ten countries and traveled over 29000 mi during twelve legs.
 Starting in New York City, racers traveled through Iceland, Belgium, Morocco, France, the Czech Republic, Zimbabwe, Bahrain, Thailand, and Hong Kong before returning to the United States and finishing in the San Francisco Bay Area.
-New twists introduced in this season include the Head-to-Head, where two teams competed against each other in a task, and a leg where teams swapped partners.
-The season premiered on CBS on January 3, 2018, and the two-hour season finale aired on February 21, 2018.
+New elements introduced in this season include the Head-to-Head, where two teams competed against each other in a task, and a leg where teams swapped partners.
+The season premiered on CBS on January 3, 2018, and concluded on February 21, 2018.

 Dating reality stars Cody Nickson and Jessica Graf (from Big Brother 19) were the winners of this season, while debaters Henry Zhang and Evan Lynyak finished in second place, and professional skiers Kristi Leskinen and Jen Hudak finished in third place.

 Production

 Development and filming

 The 30th season of The Amazing Race started filming on October 1, 2017, at Washington Square Park in New York City.

 As happened before in the twenty-fifth and twenty-seventh seasons, the show's official website announced that they would begin filming on October 1, 2017, at Washington Square Park in New York City, and invited fans to join them as they saw the new teams off.
 Teams left New York City and were in Iceland by the next day.
 On October 4, the show filmed in Antwerp, Belgium, with footage released online of racers competing in a "Frietrace" at Grote Markt.
 On October 8, photographs were posted to social media of teams playing pétanque at the Place des Lices in Saint-Tropez, France.
 On October 16, six teams were reported to be racing in Harare, Zimbabwe, with one task involving them singing at the Harare Gardens.
-Filming concluded on October 24, 2017, in San Francisco.
+Filming ended on October 24, 2017, in San Francisco.

 This season introduced Head-to-Head competitions, where two teams had to compete directly against one another.
 Additionally, for the first time, teams swapped partners with another team and ran most of one leg with their swapped partners instead.
 This season was the first time The Amazing Race visited Bahrain.